Flu Frequently Asked Questions

 How can I prevent the flu?

 The best way to prevent the flu is through a vaccination.
-You can receive a vaccine from your primary care provider or at another Bronson location.
+Find a convenient location for your flu vaccine.

 Additionally, you can help protect yourself against the flu by washing your hands frequently and living a healthy lifestyle.
 Carry hand sanitizer with you in case you can’t wash your hands right away after being in a public area or around those who are showing signs of being sick.
 You may also want to use disinfecting wipes to wipe down surfaces or shopping carts when you’re out and about.